oxidist/oxidist.github.io/_drafts/2017-08-10-Studying-techniques.md

  [^5]:
     [20 rules of formulating effective knowledge](https://www.supermemo.com/en/archives1990-2015/articles/20rules), Piotr Wozniak:
 >
 1. Do not learn if you do not understand.
 1. Learn before you memorize—build the picture of the whole before you dismember it into simple items in SuperMemo.
-If the whole shows holes, review it again!
+If the whole shows holes, review it again.
 1. Build upon the basics—never jump both feet into a complex manual because you may never see the end.
 Well remembered basics will help the remaining knowledge easily fit in.
 1. Stick to the minimum information principle—if you continue forgetting an item, try to make it as simple as possible.
 If it does not help, see the remaining rules (cloze deletion, graphics, mnemonic techniques, converting sets into enumerations, etc.)
 1. [Cloze deletion](https://en.wikipedia.org/wiki/Cloze_deletion) is easy and effective—completing a deleted word or phrase is not only an effective way of learning.
 Most of all, it greatly speeds up formulating knowledge and is highly recommended for beginners.
 1. Use imagery—a picture is worth a thousand words.
 1. Use [mnemonic](https://en.wikipedia.org/wiki/Mnemonic) techniques—read about peg lists and mind maps.
 Study the books by Tony Buzan.
 Learn how to convert memories into funny pictures.
 You won't have problems with phone numbers and complex figures.
 1. Graphic deletion is as good as cloze deletion—obstructing parts of a picture is great for learning anatomy, geography and more.
-1. Avoid sets—larger sets are virtually un-memorizable unless you convert them into enumerations!
+1. Avoid sets—larger sets are virtually un-memorizable unless you convert them into enumerations.
 1. Avoid enumerations—enumerations are also hard to remember but can be dealt with using cloze deletion.
 1. Combat interference—even the simplest items can be completely intractable if they are similar to other items.
 Use examples, context cues, vivid illustrations, refer to emotions, and to your personal life.
 1. Optimize wording—like you reduce mathematical equations, you can reduce complex sentences into smart, compact and enjoyable maxims.